 Health, happiness, success—our goals for our students are multifaceted and reflect the individual needs and talents of each student.

 At KUA, learning happens everywhere, all the time, which means it doesn’t stop when classes are over.
-Education is delivered in three ways: through curriculum, role models, and problem solving.
-Students encounter all three of these elements in the classroom, on the sports field, in the theater, in the dorms—everywhere on campus.
+Our program is designed to enable each student to achieve academic success through personal growth.
+Students encounter learning and growth in the classroom, on the sports field, in the theater, in the dorms—everywhere on campus.

-Student life is about engaging in the curriculum in ways that allow connections between classrooms and the community to flourish and enrich both arenas.
+Student life is about engaging with the curriculum in ways that allow connections between theclassroom and the community.
 Student life is also about making connections that will last a lifetime.
-Another critical component of education is learning to meet challenges with energy, critical and creative thinking skills, and the expectation that experience grants wisdom.
+Another critical component of education is learning to meet challenges with energy, critical analysis, and the expectation that experience grants wisdom.

+Our formalized advising program spans from enrollment to KUA through college matriculation.
 The heart and soul of student life is the integrated advising program.
-One advisor meets one-on-one with students to ensure they are getting the support they need to be as successful as possible in their pursuit of academic and extracurricular excellence.
+Advisors meet one-on-one with students to ensure they are getting the support they need to be as successful as possible in their pursuit of academic excellence and personal growth.

 Explore the following pages and delve into more about what makes life at KUA special.